 Here are the websites and services I personally use and recommend for Georgia.
 Check out my full list of travel resources for more tips.

-TRAVEL INSURANCE: Insure your trip with HeyMondo, my preferred provider for single-trip and annual travel insurance (get 5% off when you book with my link).
+TRAVEL INSURANCE: Insurance is now mandatory for all travellers to Georgia.
+Insure your trip with HeyMondo, my preferred provider for single-trip and annual policies.
+Get 5% off when you book with my link.

-SIM CARD: Magti is my preferred provider, with prices starting from 9 GEL/week for unlimited data.
+SIM CARD: Magti is my preferred provider, with prices from 10 GEL/week for unlimited data.
 See this guide for all the details about buying a Georgian SIM card.

 ACCOMMODATION: Booking.com is the most widely used platform in Georgia.
 Use it to find family guesthouses, private apartments, hostels and hotels around the country.

-CAR HIRE: Find a great deal on a rental car in Georgia – use the Local Rent website to book through a local agent (prices start from $20/day).
+CAR HIRE: Find a great deal on a rental car in Georgia – use the Local Rent website to book through a local agent (prices start from $30/day).

 PRIVATE TRANSFERS: GoTrip.ge is a terrific service for booking a private professional driver and car for the day.
 Use it for A-to-B transfers, a customised round-trip itinerary, or a multi-day trip.
 You can stop wherever you like for as long as you like without the fixed price going up.